-After puberty this gland begins to shrink and it is estimated that by middle age only 15% of it remains.
+After puberty, this gland begins to shrink and it is estimated that by middle age only 15% of it remains.
 This shrinkage is called thymic involution.
-Clearly less gland present means less immune cells products.
+Clearly less gland present means less immune cell products.

 As the thymus shrinks, less memory T cells and less natural killer (NK) cells are made.
 These are critical cells as they “remember” past infections you have had and due to that memory they are swift at defending you from them should you contract them again.